janavanhu/Admixture_analysis/README.md

 # Panel introgression into native European subspecies

 This repository contains two tools that are described in Huml et al 2026 'BEEHYBE v1.0.
 A new comprehensive toolExtension of current tools  for the accurate measurement of introgression into native European subspecies from all major lineages of A. mellifera’.
-By downloading the corresponding files the user automatically agrees to the licence agreement detailed in license.md provided.
+Please note the scripts and resources provided here are for non-commercial use only and by downloading the corresponding files the user automatically agrees to the licence agreement detailed in license.md provided.

 The first tool measures genetic proportions across 6 reference clusters (A-lineage, M-lineage, O-lineage, Y-lineage and A. m. carnica and A. m. ligustica within the C-lineage) using the reference file Refs1261_K6_supervised, this includes 1261 reference individuals, using the run_Admixture_parallel.mpi script.

 The second tool is to classify a sample to any of the 11 more subspecies specific clusters (A.m.jemenitica, A.m.intermissa sahariensis, A.m.ruttneri, A.m.lamarckii,	A-lineage_other, A.m.iberiensis, A.m.carnica,	A.m.ligustica, A.m.mellifera,	O-lineage and	A.m.macedonica) using the Refs_K11_unsupervised_classification.vcf.gz reference file and the run_Admixture_parallel_K11_unsupervised.mpi script.

-Please note the scripts and resources provided here are for non-commercial use only.
 The authors of this paper and GitHub are not affiliated with vcftools, Admixture, Plink or parallel \

 Required programs: \
 parallel v.
 20240822 \
 vcftools v.
 1.16 \
 plink v.
-1.9 \
+1.9

 ## Data Preparation